How Do You Fall Back Asleep? The Question That Changed How I Think About Sleep

 These aren’t just “habits.”
 They’re inputs that either strengthen or weaken the ease of returning to deeper stages once you’re awake.

-4. The Effort Paradox — Why Trying to Fall Back Asleep Keeps You Awake
+Why Does Trying to Fall Back Asleep Make It Harder?

 Why Nighttime Efforts are Biochemically Counterproductive